-Figure 5.23.3 - 1: Service flow diagram for edgePMU use case
+Figure 5.23.3-1: Service flow diagram for edgePMU use case

 The data acquisition unit is collecting data, such as voltage and current values, from the power grid.

 This data is then sent via secure 5G communication to the relevant service hosted on the edge cloud.